krystianbeduch/password-manager/README.md

 - The minimum recommended version is PostgreSQL 16
 - During the installation pay attention:
    - on the installation path - it is best to leave the default one in the `Program Files` directory
-   - on the password for the postgres superuser - you should enter the password `root`.
+   - on the password for the postgres superuser - you should enter the password `root`
    - the port on which the database will run - leave the default `5432`

 If you specify a different password or port, the script and application will not work without modifying the configuration files.